 New and Forthcoming

-Porgy & Bess, the libretto by Du Bose Heyward and Ira Gershwin, with illustrations by Kara Walker.
-Publication date: 2013.
+Porgy & Bess, the libretto by Du Bose Heyward and Ira Gershwin, with 16 lithographs by Kara Walker, plus a portfolio of 4 separate lithographs.
+Visit our catalogue page for more on this just released book.

 In November 2011, Arion Press released Poetry of Sappho.
 Painter Julie Mehretu has created prints for her first artist book, one of Arion’s most beautiful and ambitious publications.
 Twenty prints by Mehretu alternate with pages of poetry in Greek and in English.
 Four additional prints are presented in portfolio.
 The new English translations were commissioned for this edition from poet John Daley and classicist Page duBois.